aleswita/VisualPaginator/readme.md

 $visualPaginator->canSetItemsPerPage();
 ```

-You can change default options for items per page:
+You can change default options for items per page in select list:
 ```php
 $visualPaginator->canSetItemsPerPage([10 => 10,12 => 12,15 => 15]);
 ```